 New vertical manufacturing buildings are anchored by robust logistics bases that combine loading, staging, XL production spaces, and storefronts for public amenities.
 A mix of production/light industrial and creative office floors are stacked above, connected by shared resources and common space.

 The plan for the Kent site includes a 2.7 million square foot development of two buildings near Kent Avenue in the northern corner of the Yard.
 The buildings would rise along an improved inlet, called the Barge Basin Loop, with a waterfront esplanade that provides a new public space for the adjacent Williamsburg neighborhood and ground floor space for tenants to display products.

 The second development site is located along Flushing Avenue.
 The two buildings would total 1.4 million square feet of predominantly manufacturing space adjacent to the recently completed Building 77 that would be an anchor for food manufacturing and a potential food hall.
-There is also the potential to create a publicly accessible flyover walkway to access the NYC Ferry stop slated to open in early 2019.
+A publicly accessible flyover walkway to access the NYC Ferry stop was also created and opened in early 2018.

 The third site would be located on the current NYPD tow pound near the Yard’s Sands Street entrance.
 Plans for the site comprise two buildings at opposite ends of a publicly-accessible plaza, with ground floor space in the larger of the buildings to house a potential science and engineering museum, workforce development space and STEM-oriented youth programs.

 Focused on improved transportation both to and within the Yard, the Master Plan envisions multi-modal spaces at the gates for shuttles, buses, bikeshare and the potential BQX.
 The plan includes more bike and carshare opportunities, increased Navy Yard shuttle bus capacity and street improvements to maintain truck access while making the Yard more pedestrian and cyclist- friendly.